refinedev/refine/documentation/docs/api-references/providers/data-provider.md

 ```
 <br />

-Since our API accepts a certain parameter format like  `_sort` and `_order` we need to transform parameters.
+Since our API accepts only certain parameter formats like  `_sort` and `_order` we may need to transform some of the parameters.

-So we added `generateSort` method to transform sort parameters.
+So we added the `generateSort` method to transform sort parameters.

 <br />